Mylne lab

 Dr Maxime Corral, 2018 PhD (UWA)

-"I moved to Perth in 2014 to start a PhD in the Mylne Lab after completing my Master’s Degree in Plant Biotechnology from the University of Otago (New Zealand).
+"I moved to Perth in 2014 to start a PhD in the Mylne research after completing my Master’s Degree in Plant Biotechnology from the University of Otago (New Zealand).
 Prior to arriving to Australia, I was granted a highly competitive PhD scholarship for international students (UWA) with support and help from Josh.
 My research projects looked at unconventional herbicidal compounds and their modes of action in Arabidopsis.
 From my PhD experience, I have learnt a large array of molecular, biochemical and genetics techniques.
 Josh made sure to equip me with the skills necessary for publishing high quality research articles which, I have no doubt, helped me obtain a post-doctoral fellowship at CSIRO in 2018.
 Hailing from France AND as a member of the LGBTIQA+ community, I was very grateful of being part of a lab that promotes inclusion, diversity and respect.
 Josh’s lab was affiliated to the Plant Energy Biology centre (ARC) and as such, I was extremely fortunate to have access to further laboratory equipment, growth facilities and peers’ expertise which greatly supported the success of my PhD at UWA."
 (27 May 2021)

 Dr Amy James, 2018 PhD (UWA)